Divide and conquer complex flows. Part I: cluster and manifold-based local analysis: Introduction

 \section{Introduction}

-This work proposes a framework for a simple, local, and interpretable description of complex flows through atomized views of the dynamics.
-Despite the recent developments and increase in computational power, the high complexity of the models and the prohibitively expensive numerical simulations still comprise a large bottleneck when modeling turbulent and complex flows.
-Moreover, obtaining interpretable descriptions of the flow is critical for modeling, design, and control applications to optimize the performance and efficiency of many devices.
-In other words, an interpretable description of the flow consists of providing its structural organization, i.e., the identification of different flow regions such as mixing layers or recirculation zones, of the main coherent features in each region, and of the regions of strong nonlinear interaction, including vortex tilting, stretching, and merging.
-Characterizing these coherent structures and their intrinsic dynamics is essential for flow estimation and prediction.
+This work proposes a framework for a simple, local, and interpretable description of complex flows through atomised views of the dynamics.
+Despite the recent developments and increase in computational power, the high complexity of the models and the prohibitively expensive numerical simulations still comprise a large bottleneck when modelling turbulent and complex flows.
+Moreover, obtaining interpretable descriptions of the flow is critical for modelling, design, and control applications to optimise the performance and efficiency of many devices.
+In other words, an interpretable description of the flow consists of providing its structural organisation, i.e., the identification of different flow regions such as mixing layers or recirculation zones, of the main coherent features in each region, and of the regions of strong nonlinear interaction, including vortex tilting, stretching, and merging.
+Characterising these coherent structures and their intrinsic dynamics is essential for flow estimation and prediction.
 Understanding their origin and evolution is thus indispensable for flow design and control.
-In closed-loop control, the localization of these structures and their evolution under forcing is fundamental for sensor and actuator placement, and for deriving actuation strategies targeting the dominant dynamical degrees of freedom.
+In closed-loop control, the localisation of these structures and their evolution under forcing is fundamental for sensor and actuator placement, and for deriving actuation strategies targeting the dominant dynamical degrees of freedom.
 Moreover, in the era of machine-learning flow control~\citep{Duriez2017book,Rabault2019jfm,Brunton2020arfm}, where control laws or agents are often learned without explicit physical prior, an automated physical interpretation of the learned solutions is needed.
-For instance, the description of the evolution of coherent structures under actuation is essential to unveil the mechanisms discovered by the learning algorithm and to enable generalization across different operating conditions and geometries.
+For instance, the description of the evolution of coherent structures under actuation is essential to unveil the mechanisms discovered by the learning algorithm and to enable generalisation across different operating conditions and geometries.